seahax/workshop/packages/vite-plugin-lib/README.md

 # @seahax/vite-plugin-lib

-Just build a library.
+Use Vite to just build a library.
 It's not that hard.
 Why are there so many settings!?